cloudlane-one/k8s-cloud/README.md

 > If you recently rebuilt the OS on any of the hosts and thereby lost its public key, make sure to also update (or at least delete) its `known_hosts` entry, otherwise Ansible will throw an error.
 You can also append `-e clear_known_hosts=true` to above command to delete the `known_hosts` entries for all hosts in the inventory before executing the setup.

-## Operations
+## How to do cluster operations

+### Dashboards

+As already mentioned above, this Kubernetes setup includes multiple web dashboards, which allow you to do various maintenance tasks and are available under different subdomains of the domain you supplied in the cluster config:

+- `id.yourdomain.org`
+  - Keycloak Web UI
+  - Manage your Single-Sign-On users, groups and OIDC/SAML clients
+  - Manage your own admin credentials
+- `kubectl.yourdomain.org`
+  - Kubernetes Dashboard
+  - List k8s API resources with their attributes, events and some metrics
+  - Manually create, mutate and delete any resource
+  - Deploy new GitOps resources
+  - View most recent logs of pods or shell into their containers
+- `gitops.yourdomain.org`
+  - Weave GitOps Dashboard
+  - List all deployed GitOps resources with their attributes and state
+  - Sync, pause and resume resources
+- `telemetry.yourdomain.org`
+  - Grafana Dashboard UI
+  - View and search logs of the past few days
+  - Query and visualize in-depth metrics
+  - Check the state of (preconfigured) alert rules
+- `longhorn.yourdomain.org`
+  - Longhorn UI
+  - Manage and monitor persistent storage nodes, volumes and backups
+  - Only available in a host cluster

+> All these dashboards are secured via OIDC authentication

+### CLI / API operations

-For cluster operations, which do not change the set of nodes, the Ansible playbook isn't required.
-You can use `kubectl` or specific CLI tools relying on `kubectl` to perform these operations.
+For most cluster operations the Ansible playbook isn't required.
+You can instead use `kubectl` or specific CLI tools relying on `kubectl` (or the k8s API directly).
 These CLI tools are installed automatically on all control hosts:

 - [kubectl](https://kubernetes.io/docs/reference/kubectl/)
 - [helm](https://helm.sh/docs/helm/)